-All first-time product orders that are returned within the first 30 days following purchase are refunded at 100% of the sales price.
+All first-time product orders, regardless of condition, that are returned within the first 30 days following purchase are refunded at 100% of the sales price.
 After the first order, all other returned product that is unused and resalable is refunded up to one year from the date of purchase at 100% of the sales price.
 This standard policy differs slightly in a few of our international markets due to the regulatory environment in those markets.
-According to the terms of the Associate agreement, return of product where the purchase amount exceeds one hundred dollars and was not damaged at the time of receipt by the

-Associate may result in cancellation of the Associate's distributorship.
+According to the terms of the Associate agreement, return of product where the purchase amount exceeds one hundred dollars and was not damaged at the time of receipt by the Associate may result in cancellation of the Associate's distributorship.
 Depending upon the conditions under which product was returned, customers may either receive a refund based on their original form of payment, or credit on account for a product exchange.
-Product returns totaled approximately 0.9% of net sales in 2013, 0.8% of net sales in 2014, and 0.6% of net sales in 2015.
+Product returns totaled approximately 0.8%, 0.6%, and 0.7% of net sales in 2014, 2015, and 2016, respectively.